Loyalty Program Development Cost: 2026 Complete Guide

 Net positive by month 6; and the gap widens each year as the member base grows.

 The programs that don't deliver usually have one of three problems: the reward economics aren't modelled before launch, the integration is too shallow to capture real purchase data, or the program wasn't promoted enough to hit critical member mass.
-All three are build and planning decisions — not inherent flaws in loyalty as a model.
+All three are build and planning decisions.
+Not inherent flaws in loyalty as a model.

 The actual question isn't "is loyalty worth it?"
 It's "who builds it right?"